Gunsmoke: Miss Kitty

+Chester

+Chester was played by actor Parley Baer in the radio series.
+Like Doc Adams, Chester was present from the first episode of the show, initially designated as simply 'Townsman' in the script.
+Bill Conrad wanted the character to have a proper name, stating that they should "Call him Chester or something."
+Baer would later go on to give him a full name, ad-libbing in a later episode "Well, as sure as my name is Chester Wesley Proudfoot..."

+Chester served as Marshal Dillon's deputy in Dodge City, and was always a dependable presence for him to rely on when he needed backup.
+Baer posited that "Dillon trusted Chester and Doc as much as he dared trust anyone.
+He knew that if he needed someone to stand at his back, Chester would be there, but he wasn't sure that Chester would function at all times."
+Baer disagreed with a critic who saw Chester as a "dimwitted town loafer", preferring to describe him as "a dependable nonthinker."

+As the show progressed the relationship between Matt Dillon and Chester Proudfoot grew from quiet tolerance to a trusting bond.
+In one episode, Chester saved the Marshal's life, but refused to let him discuss it in town as "it would only be embarrassing to them both."

 Distinction from other radio Westerns

 Gunsmoke is often a somber program, particularly in its early years.
 Dunning writes that Dillon "played his hand and often lost.
 He arrived too late to prevent a lynching.
 He amputated a dying man's leg and lost the patient anyway.
 He saved a girl from brutal rapists, then found himself unable to offer her what she needed to stop her from moving into ... life as a prostitute."
 Some listeners, such as Dunning, argue the radio version was more realistic.
 Episodes were aimed at adults with some of the most explicit content of their time, including violent crimes, scalpings, massacres, and opium addicts.
 Many episodes end on a somber note, and villains often get away with their crimes.

-The program was set after the arrival of the railroad in Dodge City (1872) and Kansas had been a state since 1861.
-In reality, a U.S. Marshal (actually a deputy marshal, because only the senior officer in the district holds the title "marshal") would not be based in Dodge City and would not be involved in local law enforcement.
+The program was set after the arrival of the railroad in Dodge City (1872), and Kansas had been a state since 1861.
+In reality, a US Marshal (actually a deputy marshal, because only the senior officer in the district holds the title "marshal") would not be based in Dodge City and would not be involved in local law enforcement.

 Apart from the doleful tone, Gunsmoke is distinct from other radio Westerns, as the dialogue is often slow and halting, and the outstanding sound effects give a palpable sense of the prairie setting.
 The effects are subtle but multilayered, giving the show a spacious feel.
 John Dunning wrote, "The listener heard extraneous dialogue in the background, just above the muted shouts of kids playing in an alley.
 He heard noises from the next block, too, where the inevitable dog was barking."

-Gunsmoke is unique from other Westerns in that it was unsponsored in the first few years of production.
-The program was funded by CBS in the first two years.
-Series producers said that if the show were sponsored, they would have to "clean the show up".
-The producers wanted to find a sponsor that would allow them to keep the show the way it was.